ElyasMo/ST_snRNA-seq/README.md

 library(Seurat)
 #####Importing the spatial data processed by spaceranger (spaceranger mkfastq/ spaceranger count)
-## the slices were not integrated by spaceranger (spaceranger agr).
+## the consequtive slices were not integrated by spaceranger (spaceranger agr).

 setwd("Directory")
 Directory="..."